dmfay/massive-js/README.md

 // query a table on the public schema db.tests.find(...).then(...);

-// query a table on another schema db.auth.users.find(...).then(...);
+// query a table on the auth schema db.auth.users.find(...).then(...);
 ```